vorakl/docker-images/centos-opensmtpd/README.md

 * Download an Zip archive from some http(s) location by setting up OPENSMTPD_CONF_URL environment configuration
 * Download a PGP encrypted ZIP archive from some http(s) location by setting up OPENSMTPD_ENCRYPTEDCONF_URL environment configuration.
 In this case you need to bind mount a private key from the host to `/usr/lib/opensmtpd/private.key`

-In all cases, you need to provide a directory.
+In all cases, you need to provide a `opensmtpd` (sub-)directory from which will be taken all contents.

 ## Examples